Qwe1rty/NodeDial/README.md

 A distributed, scalable key-value database system!
-Modeled around existing NoSQL databases such as Redis, Cassandra, and Dynamo, it is built with horizontal scalability and cloud deployments in mind - check out the [build walkthrough](#project-setup-and-walkthrough) and deployment guide for more info
+Modeled around existing NoSQL databases such as Redis, Cassandra, and Dynamo, it is built with horizontal scalability and cloud deployments in mind - check out the [build walkthrough](#project-setup-and-walkthrough) and deployment guide to get started!

 **Project development is currently ongoing!
 Check out the [project plan](#project-development-plan) for a development overview**